LoopKit/loopdocs/docs/index.md

 ## Volunteer Community

-&nbsp;<span translate="no">Loop</span>&nbsp; has been, and continues to be, developed and supported by volunteers.
+_<span translate="no">Loop</span>&nbsp;_ has been, and continues to be, developed and supported by volunteers.
 From the code to this website, you are able to use this app because many volunteers have given their personal and family time.

-Please add your time by reading this website before embarking on your &nbsp;<span translate="no">Loop</span>&nbsp; journey.
+Please add your time by reading this website before embarking on your _&nbsp;<span translate="no">Loop</span>&nbsp;_ journey.